Royalty (Chris Brown album): Composition

-Royalty is an R&B and PBR&B album, containing influences of funk, trap and pop music.
-For the album, Brown took a 'mixtape approach', with its varied sound and by collaborating mainly with underground artists and producers.
-Its lyrical content mostly focuses on libidinal sexual adventures, also facing themes of lovesickness, fast life and unconditional love.
+Royalty is an R&B and alternative R&B album that encompasses funk, trap and pop music.
+According to Iyana Robertson of Vibe, Brown on the album "sticks to the absence of a sonic script", showcasing "a pure, palpable display of an “outside of the box” approach to music".
+Its lyrical content explores promiscuity, breakup, recklessness and unconditional love.
+The Guardian reviewer Alexander Capelli defined Royalty an album "filled with sexually charged encounters, double cups, and Brown's emotional turmoil", ending with the singer "tenderly professing his love to his daughter".
+Robertson said that lyrically the album "waves goodbye to amour on its way out the door", noting it to be "a stark contrast to 2014’s X, which included professions of affection".

 The opening track, "Back to Sleep" is an R&B slow jam about late night sex, that features beats and minor influences of funk music, reminiscent of Marvin Gaye's 1982 song "Sexual Healing".
-"Fine by Me" is a synthwave, disco and R&B song that talks about how the singer feels comfortable with not being the love interest of a lady, but only her sex partner, inspired by 80's music.
-"Wrist" is a trap song with some heavy influences from R&B and hip hop.
-Lewis Kromer of Pitchfork defined the track as "a syrupy thumper blending hip-hop and R&B, almost serving as a Southern update of his 2011 hit “Look at Me Now”.
-"Make Love" is a slow jam that has a pure R&B style, inspired by 90's music.
-"Liquor" is an alternative R&B song with heavy influences from psychedelic and soul music.
-"Zero" and "No Filter" are disco and funk records that were compared by some critics to the work of American band Chic and French electronic music duo Daft Punk, with lyrics that have been described as "unapologetic".
+"Fine by Me" is a nu-disco song, inspired by 80s music, with lyrics about the singer feeling comfortable not being the love interest of a specific lady, but only her sex partner.
+"Wrist" is a trap song that also borrows from R&B and hip hop.
+Brad Wete of Billboard defined it as "a syrupy thumper blending hip-hop and R&B, almost serving as a Southern update of his 2011 hit “Look at Me Now”.
+"Make Love" is a "90s-inspired" R&B slow jam.
+"Zero" and "No Filter" are disco and funk records that were compared by some critics to works of American band Chic and French electronic music duo Daft Punk, with lyrics that have been described as "unapologetic".
 "Anyway" is a dance-pop song which features an auto-tuned chorus sung by Tayla Parx.
-"Picture Me Rollin’" is a g-funk song about living the thug life, that features different references from west coast rap.
-"Who's Gonna (Nobody)" is a lascivious R&B and alternative R&B slow-jam, that interpolates "Nobody" performed by Keith Sweat featuring Athena Cage.
+"Picture Me Rollin’" is a G-funk song about living the thug life, featuring different references from West Coast rap.
+"Who's Gonna (Nobody)" is a "lascivious" R&B and alternative R&B slow-jam, that interpolates "Nobody" performed by Keith Sweat featuring Athena Cage.